Cosmopolitan-Ou/acronym/README.md

 # Acronym
-This is an Acronym dictionary search tool.
+This is an acronym dictionary search tool.

 Advantages compared to Excel file:
 - Ability to show all mapped explanations.